 The Gelding – gives us the latest from the world of racing (@thegelding) – Greg was born into racing with his father being a jockey by trade.
 From an early age the Gelding was an avid race track fan and it is suggested that he introduced the Professor to this form of gambling when they were at Secondary College together.

-As a tragic Richmond Tigers supporter, it is lucky he has such a keen interest in racing that gives him something to enjoy on Saturdays as he certainly hasn’t had much joy with his football team over the last 25 years
+As a tragic Richmond Tigers supporter, it is lucky he has such a keen interest in racing that gives him something to enjoy on Saturdays as he certainly hadn’t had much joy with his football team over the last 25 years although since 2017 the Tigers fortunes have changed with 3 premierships.

 The Gelding has been with Sportzfan Radio since Day 1 and has picked many, many winners during that time.
 Just ask “the ladies from the Tennis club”.
-He has developed quite a following in that time and his selections are keenly awaited each Friday.
+He has developed quite a following in that time and his selections are keenly awaited each Saturday and Sunday.

-Not content with just picking winners, in later years the Gelding has taken to owning race horses and has a part interest in both Queen Asa and Danish Rock.
+Not content with just picking winners, in later years the Gelding has taken to owning race horses and has a part interest in both Queen Asa, Danish Rock, Del Rios, Atlantic Rose and Drop the Mic.

 Paul Dalligan – One-liners a specialty and gives the show the latest from Rugby League (@pauldalligan) – A former resident of Sydney, Paul has brought his passion for “the most watched

-sport in Australia” (he will argue that until he is blue in the face) down South when he moved from Sydney for love.
-His wife is from Geelong so he has taken up the Cats cause but his true love is the South Sydney Rabbitohs.
+sport in Australia” (he will argue that until he is blue in the face) down South.
+His one true love is the South Sydney Rabbitohs.

 The Judge –